bambinos/bambi/CONTRIBUTING.md

    git remote add upstream git@github.com:bambinos/bambi.git
    ```

-3. Create a `feature` branch to hold your development changes:
+3. Create a feature branch (e.g. `my-feature`) to hold your development changes:

    ```bash
    git checkout -b my-feature
    ```

-   Always use a `feature` branch.
-It's good practice to never routinely work on the `master` branch of any repository.
+   Always use a feature branch.
+It's good practice to never routinely work on the `main` branch of any repository.

 4. Project requirements are in `requirements.txt`, and libraries used for development are in `requirements-dev.txt`.
 To set up a development environment, you may run: